davide-beltrame/Credit-Prediction-Group-Project-AI-ML-Exam/README.md

 we remark the importance of splitting our data into three different sets:
 - Training set: as its name suggests, it is used to train the classifier.
 It makes up for 75% of the data points.
 - Validation set.
-Normally, we would use this to evaluate our model and tune our hyperparameters; but in our approach to the problem, we tune them in the training phase and we test once on the test set.
+Normally, we would use this to evaluate our model and tune our hyperparameters; but in our approach to the problem, we tune them in the training phase (through **cross-validation**) and we test once on the test set.
 - Test set.
 25% of the data points are in it.

 In order to choose our models, we had to make a choice among the classification methods we have studied: